jknapka/mvca/src/tg/unter/README.txt

     the story above).
   - NOTE: Show events in reverse temporal order on the event page.
     Also provide a "today's events only" link.
+  - CONSIDER: avoid alerting *volunteers* who have been alerted recently, to avoid event fatigue.

 ) Check that when multiple volunteers respond to an event, we confirm the event for only the number of volunteers